ahgroup/handelgroupwebsite/content/project/drugsvaccines/index.md

   focal_point = "Smart"
 +++

-We are interested in the impact of drug treatment or vaccination on infection outcomes on the within-host and population levels.
-We currently work on a project to better understand the potential impact of a future norovirus vaccine on the diseas.
-In another project, we are studying the impact of anti-influenza drugs such as tamiflu.
+We are using modeling and analysis approaches to determine how to optimize vaccine formulation, with a focus on the impact of dose.
+For some published work on this topic, see [this paper](http://handelgroup.uga.edu/publication/handel18pcb/) and [this one](http://handelgroup.uga.edu/publication/li14jtb/).